Skip to main content

 Learning Objectives:

-This course discusses reasons for using cold-formed steel framing in the structural framing of buildings, the preferred method of construction to frame buildings, as well as the advantages realized by the members of the Owner/Architect/Contractor team.
+This course will educate the AEC team on the advantages of utilizing cold-formed steel framing in the construction of mid-rise structures.
+It discusses reasons for using cold-formed steel framing in the structural framing of buildings, the preferred method of construction to frame buildings, as well as the advantages realized by the members of the Owner/Architect/Contractor team.
 Face-to-Face (Lunch & Learn)

 Face-to-Face (Lunch & Learn)